 Any person who becomes an accessory after the fact to an offence punishable with imprisonment for less than three years is guilty of an offence.

-Chapter XLVI Solicitation and incitement (ss.
-390)
+Chapter XLVI Solicitation and incitement

-390. Soliciting or inciting the commission of an offence
+390. Soliciting or inciting commission of offence

 Any person who solicits or incites another to commit an offence is guilty of an offence notwithstanding that the solicitation or incitement has no effect.